kquo/tips/index.md

 </h4>
 </body>

-For feedback and suggestions, write me a <redacted@example.com>
+For feedback and suggestions, write to <redacted@example.com>